MattithyahuData/P12-Sentiment-Analysis/README.md

 <a name="Lookahead"></a>

 ## Looking Ahead
-*   Financial markets, sentiment analysis..... ?
+*   Financial markets, sentiment analysis...?

 <a name="Questions"></a>